HBS-Urosystem/covid-19hbs/content/pages/index/index.en.md

         Services>)** certificate.
 This testifies that the financial risk of co-operating with our company is low.
 Only the 7.44% of the Hungarian companies have obtained this certificate.
-  text: Our company, **[Happy Business Services Zrt.](https://hbs.hu)** is one of
+  text: Our company, **[HBS Medical Ltd.](https://hbs.hu)**, is one of the major
-    the major importers of rapid tests.
-Our supplier, Hangzhou Clongene Biotech Co.
-Ltd. has been manufacturing more than 1,000 types of microbiological test materials and products.
-We have sold hundreds of thousands of tests in Hungary, supplied state institutions, healthcare institutions,
+    importers of rapid tests.
+Our supplier, [Hangzhou Clongene Biotech Co.
-    municipalities and companies, too.
+    Ltd.](http://en.clongene.com/) has been manufacturing more than 1,000 types of microbiological test materials and products.
+We have sold hundreds of thousands of tests in Hungary, supplied state institutions, healthcare institutions, municipalities and companies, too.
 references:
   links:
     - url: https://www.affidea.hu/covid-19-szures